 It’s probably unfair to compare Annie Silverstein’s “Bull” to Chloe Zhao’s “The Rider,” but in a way it’s hard not to.
-Both premiered at the Cannes Film Festival: “The Rider” at Directors’ Fortnight in 2017, “Bull” in Un Certain Regard on Wednesday.
+Both premiered at the Cannes Film Festival: “The Rider” at Directors’ Fortnight in 2017, “Bull” in Un Certain Regard in 2019.
 Both are the work of female directors looking into the world of rodeo, albeit in very different ways.
 And both are quiet, naturalistic films that illuminate hardscrabble lives that aren’t often put at the center of motion pictures.

 Or, rather, “Bull” is a slice of lives, a duet between two characters who make indelible impressions.
 Amber Havard plays Kris, a 14-year-old girl who sometimes seems intent on following her mother to jail; Rob Morgan is Abe, a former bull rider trying to hang on in the rodeo circuit despite an injury-wracked body.